 These types of products are a regulatory concern for the states since they have minimal scrutiny under the SEC Rule 506, so they have built an Electronic Filing Depository (EFD) and require filers to use the system to submit the exemptions.
 The states EFD System is also linked to the Federal SEC EDGAR filing system, which gives the states capability to track new products filed with the SEC and with other states.

 Is Blue Sky more like the SEC or the IRS?
 It’s a blend of both.
 Perhaps the most important takeaway - blue sky statutes are different in each state and are open to interpretation, so there is no way to completely avoid fees; however, with planning there may be opportunities to lower them.
 The key to a robust state compliance program is to determine your level of risk, understand the sources of your sales, research your exemption criteria, and document your findings.

-For more information on Blue Sky Administration, download our brochure and case study.
+For more information on Blue Sky Administration, download our brochure.

 Written by Kevin L. Caravella

 Director, Blue Sky Administration